thississid/demo/README.md

 # demo
-this is my first repository used for learning
+This is my first repository used for learning